 Walking Distance: 1.5 miles (2.4 km).
 Please wear comfortable clothing/shoes.
 Guests must be able to move at a reasonable pace.
 We have a lot of sights to see!

-Experience the world’s most iconic and expensive retail avenue with a local on this exclusive tour.
+Experience the world’s most iconic retail avenue with a local on this exclusive tour.
 We have partnered with the Fifth Avenue Association to bring you inside some of NYC’s most famous hotels, shops, churches and landmarks.

 This walking tour features many of NYC’s most majestic sights, from Central Park to Rockefeller Center.
 Learn the incredible history of this area through engaging storytelling.
 We will enter several beautiful, iconic institutions and a few hidden gems that are definitely worth knowing.

 Since 1907, the Fifth Avenue Association has been working to ensure that Fifth Avenue is the most iconic street in the world.

 “Fifth Avenue, the heart of New York City, is home to the finest shopping, dining and cultural destinations in town.
 For more than a century, it has been the definition of glamour in NYC for both visitors and locals, and continues to be a place to experience the best of the best.
 From flagship boutiques such as Tiffany’s, Gucci, Saks, and Bergdorf’s, and cultural spots such as MoMA and St. Patrick’s Cathedral, to staying a few steps away from Central Park at luxury hotels, Fifth Avenue has something for everyone to enjoy.” – NYC & Company.

 What we will see and do:

 - Bergdorf Goodman, Saks Fifth Avenue, Harry Winston, Cartier and more

 - The Plaza Hotel, The Pierre Hotel, The University Club and more

 - Rockefeller Center